arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-screens.markdown

 to genes with a clear morphological signature (see example above).

-I was confused by significant divergence between models trained on 300 and 1640 genes, figure 5a.
+I was confused by notable divergence between models trained on 300 and 1640 genes, figure 5a.
-In particular their lists of significant genes (AUC > 0.55) should significantly diverge across models.
+In particular their lists of significant genes (AUC > 0.55) should markedly diverge across models.
 Also, 0.55 may sound small &mdash; however, bear in mind this is a cell-level classification, and combining multiple cells will result in strong discrimination.